gumaerc-testorg/5.111sc-fall-2014/content/pages/instructor-insights.md

 ### Typical Student Background

-Not all students who enroll in _5.111 Principles of Chemical Science_ come to the course already enthusiastic about chemistry.
+Not all students who enroll in *5.111 Principles of Chemical Science* come to the course already enthusiastic about chemistry.
 The course offers them an opportunity to see how chemistry is a modern subject shaping many fields and how it can offer tools useful for solving real-world problems.
-Learn more about how Professor Drennan conceptualizes {{% resource_link cba7f205-b4f5-4345-8814-abd04739e54b "5.111 as a course in which students can develop a passion for chemistry" %}}.
+Learn more about how Professor Drennan conceptualizes {{% resource_link "cba7f205-b4f5-4345-8814-abd04739e54b" "5.111 as a course in which students can develop a passion for chemistry" %}}.

 {{< anchor "studenttime" >}}{{< /anchor >}}